imjoy-team/ImJoy/docs/docs/development.md

 * `version` specifies the version of the plugin.
 * `api_version` specifies the api version of ImJoy the plugin is written for.
-* `url` points to current file, and is used to download the plugin  when a user installs it from the plugin store.
+* `url` points to current file, and is used to download the plugin  when a user installs it from the plugin repository.
 * `description` contains a short description about the plugin.
 * `icon` defines the icon used in the plugin menu.
 You can find different icons here https://material.io/tools/icons/ and used the specified name.
 Or, you can directly copy and paste Emoji, for example from [here](https://getemoji.com/).
 * `inputs` defines the inputs with json-schema syntax (http://json-schema.org/) .